vegapnk/RJW-Genes/KNOWN_BUGS.md

 Collection of Known Bugs and reasons for their origin.

+## My Youth Fountain / Age Drainer Pawns do not alter Ages!!!

+Issue: You had a pawn with Youth Fountain have Sex with another Pawn, and the other pawn did not get younger.

+Please Check:

+- Are both pawns in OK Age?
+- Did they maybe change age but you didn't notice?
+Default settings only change by days.
+- Did they finish sex?
+If they are interrupted, nothing happens

+Otherwise:

+Enable the Debug-Settings and provide me with a log.

 ## I changed Parts of a pawn and my genes do not apply!

 Issue: You had a pawn with "huge genitalia" and add a horse-cock with licentia or surgery.
 This new genitalia is not huge.